BrPetrus/thesis-tntsegmentation/README.md

 - `anisotropic_basic_2d` / `anisotropic_basic_3d` - Basic anisotropic
 - `unet3d` - Standard 3D U-Net baseline

-Each architecture has models trained on all 4 quadrants.
+Each architecture has models trained on all 4 quadrants, meaning if the model is named quadX, it hasn't seen any tunnels in the Xth quadrant.

 **Note:** The model's `config.json` file must be in the same directory as the `.pth` file.
 This file contains essential information about the model architecture and training parameters.